emerald-dao/beginner-cadence-course/chapter1/day2/README.md

-# Chapter 1 - Day 2
+# Chapter 1 - Day 2 - The Flow Blockchain & Cadence

 Yo yo yo!
 It's meeeeee!
 Jacob here.
 Hello.
 Now that we learned what the Blockchain is, Day 2 will cover why we have decided to learn the Flow Blockchain and how it compares to other Blockchains out there.